KripKrop72724/Pagasys/README.md

 1. Visit the [`AttAdjustment` admin](/admin/attendance/attadjustment/add/)
    and fill the minute deltas plus an optional `override_status` and reason.
+   The `created_by_id` field is set automatically to the logged-in user.
 2. Or call `POST /companies/{cid}/att-adjustments/` with a payload such as:

 ```json